jr-k/snips-nlu-rebirth/README.md

 The aim of this repository is to bring back to life the `snips-nlu` bin that wasn't fully open source.

+Training
+=

+- The snips-nlu training part is provided by this repository: https://github.com/snipsco/snips-nlu.

+- After you cloned it you'll be able to train a model, let's choose the provided lights dataset.
+`snips-nlu /path/to/snips-nlu/repository/sample_datasets/lights_dataset.json /path/to/output_trained_engine`.

+- Don't forget to add `path/to/output_trained_engine` to the configuration file `snips-nlu.toml` (from this project) in the `engine_dir` variable of the `[global]` section and you're ready to parse any query trained from the `lights_dataset` model.
+(See "Build instructions" section below)

 Dependencies
 =